bluffcon/hanae/hanaenews.md

 # NEWS ::
 the higher the announcement the more recent it is !

+- Added Iron Chests, Ender Chests, Ender Tanks
+- Added a recipe for Ender Pearls using Crystal Ball and Aether
 - First patent ever claimed!!
 Patent for a Jetpack for EXPERT Inc.
 - [Patch a.00] Implemented a Patent system that lets companies claim items
 - [Patch a.00] Added custom HANAE mod